qmexnetworks/cmk-pusher-agent/README.md

 # CMK Pusher
 CMK Pusher is a passive push agent extension for Check_MK.
-At the moment it only supports Linux, but Windows Support is planned and was the Reason for this Project.
+At the moment it Linux and Windows.
+The Windows Agents connects directly with the Check_MK Agent via localhost.
+This enables Logile Monitoring in Windows.

 It uses a PHP JSON API for Communication.
 If setup correctly all communication will use HTTPS so all Data is SSL Encrypted.
 Also its possible to use Client based compression.